aWilson41/SPH-Fluid-Simulation/README.md

 # SPH-Fluid-Simulation
 SPH Fluid Simulation.
 See "Particle-Based Fluid Simulation for Interactive Applications" for details.
-Contains 4 versions of SPH implemented mostly entirely separately for readability.
+Contains 4 versions of SPH implemented separately for readability.
+SPHDomain is a "base" one.

-* SPHDoimain: Single thread.
+* SPHDomain: Single thread.
 No binning.
 Nice for learning.
 Not recommended.
 * ThreadedSPHDomain: Multi threaded with standard namespace threads.
 Threads spawn at start of simulation.
 Only gets faster at higher particle counts.
 * ThreadPoolSPHDomain: Same as above but maintains the threads through the simulation.
 * GLSLSPHDomain: Compute shader SPH.
 In progress.

-Repository designed with readability in mind so code is almost entirely duplicate for each of these 4 methods.
-Best to learn from SPHDomain.
-ThreadPoolSPHDomain should be preferred over ThreadedSPHDomain as it removes the overhead with starting threads by keep them alive and waiting.
-For offline computations (not real time) it wouldn't really matter which you use.
+ThreadPoolSPHDomain should be preferred over ThreadedSPHDomain as it removes the overhead with starting threads by keeping them alive and waiting.
+For offline computations (not real time) it doesn't matter which threaded implementation you use, as thread overhead is negligible at that point.
+This repo also includes my own graphics abstraction as a submodule.

 Currently working on IISPH implementation.